clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 ```

-We see that we have a `PluginManager.registerTo("UiWebsocket")` decorator, it is what will register and load our plugin into ZeroNet and extend our class as an `UiWebsocket`.
+Notice the `PluginManager.registerTo("UiWebsocket")` decorator.
+It registers and loads our plugin into ZeroNet and extends our class as a `UiWebsocket`.

-We can now create an _action_ to communicate our message via websocket.
+Next, we need to create an _action_ to communicate our message via websocket.
 Let's define it in our class `UiWebsocketPlugin`...

 ```python
 from Plugin import PluginManager